 You need to follow the screen instruction to diagnose it.

-This troubleshoot method improves Operating System performance, speed and also it will adjust settings to optimal level.
+This troubleshooting method improves Operating System performance, speed, and also it will adjust settings to an optimal level.

-Step 4: In the next step, you have to boot the system in Safe Mode with Networking to identify whether it is working fine in Safe Mode.
+Step 4: In the next level, you have to boot the system in Safe Mode with Networking to identify whether it is working fine in Safe Mode.

 Boot the System in Safe Mode with Networking

-Step 4.2: Open window, click on Boot tab and then check “Safe boot” and select “Network“.
+Step 4.2: Open window, click on the Boot tab and then check “Safe boot” and select “Network.”
 Click on “Apply” and then OK.